BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 How to write a test script in a test automation tool?

-With a test automation tool, you can skip the complex part of learning the nuances and intricacies of a test automation framework and start writing test scripts right away, without the need to code.
+With a test automation tool, you can skip the complex part of learning a test automation framework and start writing test scripts right away, without the need to code.

-For example, let's see how you can write a test script in Katalon Studio, a versatile all-in-one test automation tool for web, API, and mobile automation testing:
+For example, let's see how you can write a test script in Katalon Studio, a versatile all-in-one test automation tool for web, API, and mobile testing.

 First, you can download Katalon Studio here.

-Once installed and launched, head straight to File > New > Project to create your first test project.
+Once installed and launched, go to File > New > Project to create your first test project.

 create a testing project on Katalon